pglen/comlin64/README.md

 Installation-Less operation

-    ComLin Linux should operate on most every hardware combination supported by Linux.
+    ComLin64 Linux should operate on most every hardware combination supported by Linux.
 As of this writing, there are more then 3000+ different hardware drivers / items supported.
-ComLin Linux detects hardware by reading the system buses, and loading the drivers on the fly.
+ComLin64 Linux detects hardware by reading the system buses, and loading the drivers on the fly.
 Thanks to modern hardware, the identification / driver loading is fast.
 The system boots about the same speed as a regular hard drive boot.
-ComLin works right out of the box without installation.
+ComLin64 works right out of the box without installation.

 Special added Utilities